 Icky odors every time you open the doors?
 Cut a lemon in half and place it inside the refrigerator.
 Leave it in there for about 30 minutes.
 That’ll do the trick!
-(Get tips to maximize your fridge space, here.)
+(Decluttering your fridge will help keep it stink free.)

 7. Clean a cheese grater.

 Save sponges from getting shredded by wiping graters with a lemon before washing.
 It’ll loosen up any debris stuck in the small crevices.

 Fill a dishwasher-safe container with a cup of lemon juice (or toss in a few lemon wedges), set on the top rack, and run the load as normal for perfectly clean, shiny plates.

 Remove hard water buildup or mineral deposits from your faucets by spritzing lemon juice on the affected area.
 Wait 10-15 minutes before wiping off.
 (Got a grungy showerhead?
 A Ziploc bag can help with that.)

 10. Make your pots gleam.

 Sprinkle some coarse salt on the cut side of a lemon and rub all over any copper, aluminum or brass kitchenware.
 Rinse well and dry.
 This’ll remove tarnished spots in a jiff.